 The term comes from ta-tau (to strike or mark) in Polynesian languages.
-Its use spread with the publication of Cook’s adventures in 1769 including detailed observations and records of the ‘tattooed savages’ that the adventurer and his team encountered.
+Its use spread with the publication of Cook’s adventures in 1769, which included detailed observations and records of the ‘tattooed savages’ that the adventurer and his team encountered.
 However, the practice is, in fact, far older in Europe and elsewhere.

-The world’s oldest known tattoos are said to be the sixty that were discovered on the mummified body of Iceman Otzi – found in an Italian glacier in 1991 -who apparently died around 3250 BC.
+The world’s oldest known tattoos are said to be the sixty that were discovered on the mummified body of Iceman Otzi, found in an Italian glacier in 1991.
+Otzi apparently died around 3250 BC.
 Tattoos have been also found on mummies in China, Chile, Egypt, and the Philippines.
-The practice is also very old in Japan with a similarly long pedigree and illustrious past.
+The practice is also very old in Japan, with a similarly long pedigree and illustrious past.

 Tattoo art grew in parallel with the development and popularity of Japanese woodblock printing (ukiyo-e).
-Similar techniques and motifs were used as well as Nara ink, a black soot based ink that turns green-blue after being inserted under the skin.
+Similar techniques and motifs were used as well as Nara ink, a black soot-based ink that turns greenish blue after being inserted under the skin.